Swap to Social care or Therapy or go back to all job sectors

 You'll usually need:

-Some ambulance services may ask you for 4 GCSEs, including English, maths and a science at grades 9 to 4 (A* to C), or equivalent.
+Some ambulance services may ask for 3 or 4 GCSEs, including English and maths at grades 9 to 4 (A* to C), or equivalent qualifications.

 You'll need to:

-You can find out about becoming an ambulance care assistant from Health Careers.
+You can learn more about becoming an ambulance care assistant from Health Careers.

-With experience, you could:become a team leader or supervisor; become an emergency care assistant or apply to be a student paramedic; move into personnel, training, health and safety or operations management
+With experience, you could:become a team leader or supervisor; train to be an emergency care assistant; apply to be a student paramedic; move into personnel, training, health and safety, or control room work